South Australian National Football League: Other SANFL competitions

-Aside from the senior SANFL competition, the league has operated a reserves competition since 1919 and has operated several underage competitions.
-Under 19 and Under 17 competitions were run from 1937 and 1939 respectively until 2008, when the league elected to merge these competitions to form the Under 18 competition (initially known as the Maccas Cup) from 2009, and it also introduced an under 16 competition the following year.
-Neither Adelaide nor Port Adelaide field teams in these competitions, as Adelaide has elected not to field teams, while Port Adelaide shut down their underage teams in 2014 and their reserves team in 2018.
+Aside from the senior SANFL competition, the league has operated a reserves competition since 1919 (such a competition has existed since 1906), and has also operated four underage competitions.
+Under-19s and Under-17s competitions were run from 1937 and 1939 respectively until 2008, when the league merged these competitions to form the Under-18s competition (initially known as the Maccas Cup) from 2009, and it introduced an Under-16s competition the following year.

+Neither Adelaide nor Port Adelaide field teams in these competitions: Adelaide has elected not to field teams, while Port Adelaide previously did, but shut down their underage teams in 2014 and their reserves team in 2018.

 For a full list of reserves and under 16–19 premiers, see List of SANFL premiers#Minor grades.